ILIAS-eLearning/ILIAS/src/UI/docu/scss-guidelines.md

 The Settings layer MUST only contains global variables that will be used throughout the whole system e.g. colors, fonts, font-sizes and the most important spacings.

-These variables SHOULD be the ones needed to quickly recolor and reshape ILIAS to create a new minimal, but clearly branded skin.
+These variables MUST be the ones needed to quickly recolor and reshape ILIAS to create a new minimal, but clearly branded skin.

 Variables on the settings layer that are directly tied to a single component MUST be essential to define the basic look of such a skin e.g. the height of the footer.

-Variables that aren't essential to creating the basic look belong to lower layers and SHOULD be defined based on values from the settings layer.
+Variables that aren't essential to creating the basic look MUST be placed on lower layers and SHOULD be defined based on values from the settings layer.

 Anything added to the settings layer MUSTN'T create CSS code on its own.